-When an organization chooses a private cloud provider, it's important to consider the ramifications of multi-tenancy, as well as how much support the provider will supply.
+When an organization chooses a cloud provider, it's important to consider the ramifications of multi-tenancy, as well as how much private cloud support the provider will supply.

 Historically, the IT department has had complete authority over the hardware, software and configurations within an organization.
 In a private cloud environment, IT maintains some authority, but to a much lesser extent.